MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-api-user-identifier-guidance.md

 The **LookupListMap.XML** file, if included, is expected to be at the root of the Azure Blob Store Container defined by the CreateMigrationJob’s azureContainerManifestUri parameter.
 This optional file is validated using the constrained **DeploymentLookupListMap.XSD**, which has no change from current published [full 2013 package schema](../schema/content-migration-schemas.md).

-Since an import package for the pipeline does not include defining fields or views on a list or document library, the **LookupListMap.XML** file will normally include no child nodes under the root and as such can also be excluded from the package if not required, although a warning may be logged in this case.
+Since an import package for the pipeline doesn't include defining fields or views on a list or document library, the **LookupListMap.XML** file will normally include no child nodes under the root and as such can also be excluded from the package if not required, although a warning may be logged in this case.

 ### Manifest.XML